open-telemetry/opentelemetry-java-examples/spring-native/README.md

 ## Prerequisites

+* Java 17 or higher is required to build and run this example
-* GraalVM for Java 17
+* GraalVM for Java 17 (required for native image compilation)
 * Docker compose

 # How to run